Organizational Culture Is a Competitive Advantage

 - Cultivate and sustain transparency when communicating bad news.

 Call to action – Build a better culture blueprint

-What they’re saying: In a rundown of companies that have downsized their workforces in 2023, The Wall Street Journal emphasises that announcements of layoffs are often misleading.
+What they’re saying: In a rundown of companies that have downsized their workforces in 2023, The Wall Street Journal emphasizes that announcements of layoffs are often misleading.

 - These announcements communicate to employees the degree to which leaders’ decisions, behaviors and communications align – or fail to align – with cultural values.

-The bottom line: Actions with workforce implications need to be executed in ways that reflect the organisational culture and build trust while also supporting business objectives that align with shared values.
-This is the path to building an organisational culture that will create long-term competitive advantage.
+The bottom line: Actions with workforce implications need to be executed in ways that reflect the organizational culture and build trust while also supporting business objectives that align with shared values.
+This is the path to building an organizational culture that will create long-term competitive advantage.